 Foundation (year) 1920

 Sake has been passed down from generation to generation by their ancestors since the time of Kojiki.
 Rice and miki are still dedicated to the temple.
-Shinsen It is believed that people in the olden days asked God to make a million years of work while offering sacred sake.
+It is believed that people in the olden days asked God to make a million years of work while offering sacred sake.
 After the Meiji era, Western culture flowed in from foreign countries due to the civilization, and many kinds of sake spread widely.
 Nowadays, sake from all over the world can be freely prepared.
-Originally, sake is delicious to drink in a pure white sake cup.
-It has become a stressful world.
-Sake is the best way to relieve stress.
+Originally, sake is delicious to drink in a pure white sake cup and it is the best way to relieve stress.
 Kinsuisho’s commitment to sake brewing is a commitment to the local Fukushima.
 We procure good local rice such as “Kinmeisui” as well as Fukushima Prefecture’s original rice suitable for sake brewing “Yume no Kaori” as close as possible while valuing the climate, as well as the local forest and brewers.
 Above all, we try to make sake that pleases our customers.
 We put quality first and make sake that is loved by the locals.
 This attitude has not changed at all since its founding.
 We aim to keep the tradition and continue to evolve, aiming for clean, fragrant and refreshing liquor, secure liquor that is safe and satisfying in quality and price.

 Representative: Shouiti Saito